Arca Foundation Staff

 Anna Lefer Kuhn, Executive Director

 Anna Lefer Kuhn is the Executive Director of the Arca Foundation, which seeks to advance a world based on respect for human dignity and the just distribution of economic, democratic, and cultural power.
 During Anna’ s tenure, Arca has turned its attention toward racial and economic justice by supporting multi-racial grassroots organizing that challenges the structures upholding inequality.
 Prior to Arca, Anna was a Program Officer at the Open Society Foundation, where she conceived of and led initiatives to support youth media, organizing and leadership development.

 Anna is on the board of directors of the Solidaire Network, United for Respect Education Fund and Americans for Financial Reform Education Fund.
-Anna previously served on the boards of the White House Project, the Center for Working Families, the Urban Justice Center, the League of Young Voters Education Fund, and the advisory board of the Funders Committee for Civic Participation.
-Anna is a graduate of the Wesleyan University, and was a member of the 2004-2005 class of Coro Leadership New York.
+Anna previously served on the boards of the White House Project, the Center for Working Families, the Urban Justice Center, the League of Young Voters Education Fund, and was the co-chair of the Funders Committee for Civic Participation.
+Anna was a 2019-2020 Aspen Institute/Neighborhood Funders Group Philanthropy Forward Fellow and was member of the 2004-2005 class of Coro Leadership New York.

 Karen Mosley, Program & Grants Manager

-Stacie Posey is the Program and Grants Manager at the Arca Foundation.
+Karen Mosley is the Program and Grants Manager at the Arca Foundation.
 In her role, Karen oversees grants management for the foundation and supports the programmatic activities of the Executive Director.
 Prior to joining Arca, Karen served as a Resource Organizer and Grants Manager for Southerners on New Ground, where she helped to support the organization’s development strategies including grassroots fundraising and major donor cultivation, membership base building and maintaining ongoing philanthropic partnerships.

 Arca Foundation Board of Trustees